Algebro-Geometric Solutions of the Generalized Virasoro Constraints: Introduction

-Other results are concerned with the classification of $\Im\rho$ as a subalgebra of $\D^1$ (Theorem~\ref{thm:ImRho1=ImRho2}), with its conjugacy class (Theorem~\ref{thm:HomModAutxC((z))}) as well as with the isomorphism classes of its central extensions (Theorem~\ref{thm:IsomClassVirasoro}).
+Other results are concerned with the classif\/ication of $\operatorname{Im}\rho$ as a subalgebra of ${\mathcal D}^1$ (Theorem~\ref{thm:ImRho1=ImRho2}), with its conjugacy class (Theorem~\ref{thm:HomModAutxC((z))}) as well as with the isomorphism classes of its central extensions (Theorem~\ref{thm:IsomClassVirasoro}).